dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-patterns.md

 - The number of parallel tasks can be static or dynamic
 - The workflow itself is capable of aggregating the results of parallel executions

-Furthermore,the execution of the workflow is durable.
+Furthermore, the execution of the workflow is durable.
 If a workflow starts 100 parallel task executions and only 40 complete before the process crashes, the workflow restarts itself automatically and only schedules the remaining 60 tasks.